Ponnar Shankar: Development

 In early 2007, Thiagarajan approached M. Karunanidhi with the intention of making a film on his adaptation of the Ponnar Shankar epic that he had written in the late 1970s.
 The latter accepted Thiagarajan's offer and approved of his decision to cast his son, Prashanth, in the dual lead roles.
 In July 2008, the project was officially announced in a press meet.
 The film subsequently began pre-production, with Thyagarajan opting to produce the film under his Sri Lakshmi Shanthi Films banner.
 The preliminary stages of the production took more than a year, with story-boarding, costume designs and colossal set designs all being finalized.
 Prashanth revealed that extensive research about the time period alone took a year and a half.
 Prashanth grew his hair out for his role in the film.

 At the launch of the film in July 2009, Thiagarajan announced that 36 prominent actors would play lead roles with a hundred others in supporting roles.
 The invitation cards for the launch had 3D holographic designs which won the Sappi awards of the year 2009.
 Aishwarya Rai and Deepika Padukone were initially considered for the female lead roles, before Miss India 2009 Pooja Chopra and Divya Parameshwaran accepted the roles.
 The producers initially listed Sathyaraj in its cast, later replaced by Prabhu.
 Approximately 5000 junior artists and 1000 artists from the annual Chennai Sangamam had reportedly taken part in the film.
-For music, Thiagarajan approached A. R. Rahman in 2008, and Ilaiyaraaja eventually replaced him.
-Muthuraj was selected as the art director for the film and Shaji Kumar as cinematographer while Prashanth took care of visual effects.
+Muthuraj was selected as the art director and Shaji Kumar as cinematographer while Prashanth took care of visual effects.

 The film ran into production trouble in mid 2010 and was close to being shelved, with sources reporting that Thiagarajan sold the film to Santiago Martin to revive the project.
 The reports proved to be untrue, and Thiagarajan maintained that he was still the producer of the film.
 The film had also begun to surpass its budget, due to the casual nature of shooting and difficulties in creating historical sets.
-The first shots from the film and the video for three songs were unveiled publicly in March 2011, with the publicity campaign initiated after this.